 A project in Landenberg, PA illustrates this type of storm water management system where the roof water collects in spoutings and then is piped to a French drain.
 In addition to maximizing the pervious surface area of a property, this system also keep storm water away from the foundation of the house.

 A pumped storm water collection system design is for conserving your own surface water.
 It features an underground holding tank and a pump.
 You can use the stored water and harvest it through the pumping system.
 This water can be reused to water your garden, fill your pool, or be redirected to an animal’s water trough.
 There are numerous options depending on what you are looking to get out of this storm water design.

 Storm Water Diversion System

-The Storm Water Diversion System diverts water away from the property or structure, it takes impervious water off of the roof, and into the downspout, thus redirecting it through an underground pipe that then takes the water out to the daylight or into an underground system.
+The storm water diversion system diverts water away from a structure.
+It takes impervious water off of the roof, and into the downspout, thus redirecting it through an underground pipe that takes the water to an area where it can safely drain.

 A project in Quakertown, PA uses this method to divert storm water from the roof of a new shed into an adjacent pond.
 The perimeter banks of the pond help to contain the additional water and a new spill-way at the far end allows excess water to flow to an area of wetlands.
 A unique and effective way to increase the pervious surface area.